 Random acts of travel generosity are the purest kind.

-On Monday, I set out in a rattling blue tuktuk to the Chiang Mai airport with my new Dutch friend.
+On Monday, I set out in a rattling blue tuktuk to the Chiang Mai airport with my new Dutch friend, a fellow solo traveler.
 We met brushing our teeth together in the hostel bathroom, bonding over our 6 am sleepiness we had yet to shake off.
 We shared the usual travel stories – where we’ve been, where we’re going, where we call home.
 And as I climbed out of the tuktuk and shrugged my backpack on my shoulders, he turned down my offering of baht with a smile and headed off to his terminal.